Floydlang/floyd/Notes/Floyd Motherboard Reference.markdown

 - Call C functions
 - Connect to the outside world, communicating with sockets, reading / writing files etc.
 - Profile control and optimize performance of system.
+- Limits to what you can do in motherboard -- force programmer to do advanced coding in Floyd Script.

 ### Non-goal
 - Be reusable.